All 5k events in this country are currently suspended due to COVID-19 (Coronavirus). For further details please see here.

 - You are welcome to take part with a dog, but please keep the dog on a short lead or short harness and under control throughout the event.
 Please also review the parkrun support page article about running with a dog at parkrun events.

 - Runners pushing buggies are welcome, but please take extreme care of other runners around you.
 If possible start from the back of the field and try to keep to one side of the main body of runners.

 We hope these tips help to ensure that Longrun Meadow parkrun is fun and safe for everyone.

-Toilets are located in the nearby COACH (Centre for Outdoor Activity and Community Hub) facility which is on French Weir Park, 1 minute walk from the start.
+Toilets are located at the nearby Tesco's, a 2 minute walk from the start line.
+Toilets are also available after the run at the nearby COACH (Centre for Outdoor Activity and Community Hub) facility which is on French Weir Park for those using the Weir Cafe.

 Getting there by public transport

 Bus: Regular buses stop outside Somerset College.
 From here it is a short 5 minute walk to the meadow.

 Train: Taunton train station is about three quarters of a mile away from the meadow.